mreider/quacker/README.md

 ---

-You are now ready to manage Quacker on your server!
+You are now ready to run Quacker on your server!